hancockki/Overexposure/README.md

+# Overview of files

-Here I will explain what each function does in some more detail, for the dynamicprogramming_edit file.
+Here I will explain what each function does in some more detail, for the dynamic_programming_cleaned.py file.
 This file is where the most recent work is.
 Just for a summary, really the most important function right now is recursiveDP...its the most recent algorithm

+## How do I understand the file?
+This file has two main goals related to this project
+1. Given a graph in which each node is either an accepting or rejecting node, create a **clustered** graph based on this, in which each cluster contains all the accepting nodes reachable from a given accepting node.
+Think of it as having a wall of rejecting nodes around it.
+The file takes a graph, labels the clusters, and produces a new graph in which each node is a CLUSTER of nodes from the original graph (weight of which is number of accepting nodes in the cluser).
+Each edge has a weight equalling the number of rejecting nodes between each cluster.
+2. The second step of the file is choosing the optimal seed set based on the cluster graph. the logic here is that if we seed one individual in a given cluster, the entire cluster will end up accepting since they are connected.

+### Note on 1.
+The first step is incomplete, as making the cluster graph only works when your input is a tree. this is still being debugged

+## Overview of methods in the main file
-createClusterGraph --
+### createClusterGraph --
     This simple function creates a tree graph using the built-in function nx.random_tree, with the number of Nodes (clusters) as the argument.
     Weights for each Node are randomly assigned, as well as weights for each edge.
 The MOST important thing to remember for this function is that we are creating a CLUSTER graph, so each Node is actually a cluster of nodes, and the weight of the Node is the number of nodes in the cluster.